joacorapela/ldsForNeuralPopulation/README.md

 ## Data preprocessing

+1. Create directories and files for the analysis of a new mouse by running `./createMouseDirsAndFiles.csh <mouseName>`, where `<mouseName>` stands for the name of a mouse (e.g., MPV17).

+2. Copy the Matlab mouse data file to `data/<mouseName>`.
+I assume the mouse data filename is `<dataFilenameInfix>.mat`.
+We will use `<dataFilenameInfix>` in step 5 below.

+3. `cd code/scripts`.

+4. `matlab`.

+5. In the Matlab console type `saveDataSubset(<mouseName>, <dataFilenameInfix>)` to save the data in .RData format.

+6. Edit `../../data/<mouse name>/binLDStimeSeries.ini` and in the caterogry `[filenames]` set the entries:
+    - `matlabDataFilename` to `<dataFilenameInfix>_V6.mat`.
+    - `saveFilename` to `<dataFilenameInfix>.RData`.

+7. `Rscript doSaveBinnedLDSTimeSeries.R ../../data/<mouseName>/binLDStimeSeries.ini`.
+This script will bin spike times.

+8. `cd <mouseName>`

+Now we will perform the model selection to select the optimal state dimension, memory for the state history and memory for the observations history.
+We are going to to this in two steps.
+In the first step we will find the optimal state dimension and in the second one the optimal state and observation memories.

+In the first step we are going select an optimal state dimension.
+We will generate a list of model parameters by fixing the state and osbservation memories to reasonable values and varying the state dimension.
+Then we are going to estimate models corresponding to this list of parameters.
+Then we will estimate as many models as parameters in this list.
+And finally we will select the state dimension of the model achieving the minimal Akaike Information Criterion.

+9. To generate the list of model parameters: edit `./buildModelSelectionFile_selectStateDim.csh` and set the array `stateDims` to the state dimensions of the models to estimate.

+10. To estimate the models: `./doAnalyze_DSSSM_v1Shaft1.csh`.

+This script will submit to the cluster as many jobs as parameters in the previous list.
+It will log in ../../log/{$cellName}/{$region}Shaft{$shaftNro}Models_DSSSM.csv the result of each model estimate in the format

+'<model estimation number> <start time> <train duration> <validation duration> <state dimension> <state memory> <obs memory> <initial conditions method> <log likelihood> <AIC> <cross-validated log likelihood> <estimation elapsed time>'

+11. To select the optimal state dimension: select from the log file ../../log/{$cellName}/{$region}Shaft{$shaftNro}Models_DSSSM.csv the state dimension (column 5) corresponding to the model with smaller AIC (column 10)

+In the second step of the model selection we are going select optimal state and observation memories.
+We will generate a list of model parameters by fixing the state dimension to that found in the previous state and varying the osbservation memory and then proceed as in the previous steps.

+12.
+ to reasonable values and varying the state dimension.
+Then we are going to estimate models corresponding to this list of parameters.
+Then we will estimate as many models as parameters in this list.
+And finally we will select the state dimension of the model achieving the minimal Akaike Information Criterion.

 1. Save Matlab data in version 6 format with a specific naming convention.
 See data/doSaveMatlabDataSubset.m (e.g., save this file in scripts/results/matlabData_V6.mat)